We accept Apple Pay Google Pay Quick and secure payment options.

 Why People Need to Write Poems

-Different factors make poets write poetry.
-Basically, one of the reasons on how to write poetry is the fact that people want to express themselves on various issues.
-Using a poem, a person can express their emotions, such as pain, fear, love, hate, melancholy, and many other feelings.
-Also, authors write poetry to express their ideas on subjects, such as the environment, a lover, a leader, or a practice.
-In this case, the lack of strict regulation of language for lyrics makes poets prefer to use the genre in expressing themselves.
-For instance, William Shakespeare used poems in his plays to express the feelings of his characters towards various issues.
-As a result, dramas are lively and exciting to follow for the audience.
+Different factors make poets write different poetic pieces.
+For example, one of the reasons for how to write poetry is a fact that people want to express themselves on various issues (Alexander et al., 2023).
+By using a poem, they can express their emotions, such as pain, fear, love, hate, melancholy, and many other feelings.
+Further on, authors write poetry to express their ideas on subjects, such as a specific environment, a lover, a leader, or a practice (Heller & Wooldridge, 2021).
+In this case, a lack of strict regulation of language for lyrics makes poets prefer to use such a genre in expressing themselves.
+Basically, William Shakespeare used poetic pieces in his plays to express some feelings of his characters toward various issues (Jackson, 2022).
+As a result, dramas are lively and exciting to follow for an audience.
+In turn, some examples of sentence starters for beginning a poem are:

 Academic Poetry